stanton26/AppDefense/labs/v2/aws-integration-lab.md

 ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/aws-integrations/RDS8.jpg)

 1\.
-Scroll down to the "Details" area and under "Security and network" notice that the RDS instance is not publicly accessible, meaning this instance can only be accessed from within AWS
+Scroll down to the **Details** area and under **Security and network** notice that the RDS instance is not publicly accessible, meaning this instance can only be accessed from within AWS

 2\.
-Click in the blue hyperlink under "Security groups"
+Click in the blue hyperlink under **Security groups**

 ### Security Groups

 ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/aws-integrations/RDS9.jpg)

 1\.
-Choose the "rds-launch-wizard-#" RDS Security group corresponding to you (may not match your student number)
+Choose the **rds-launch-wizard-#** RDS Security group corresponding to you (may not match your student number)

 2\.
-After highlighting the appropriate security group click on the "Inbound" tab below
+After highlighting the appropriate security group click on the **Inbound** tab below

     VMware Cloud on AWS establishes routing in the default VPC Security Group, only RDS can leverage this or create its own